scylladb/scylladb/docs/protocols.md

 described in [protocol-extensions.md](protocol-extensions.md).

 By default, Scylla listens to the CQL protocol on port 9042, which can be configured via the `native_transport_port` configuration option.

-Scylla also supports the CQL protocol via TLS/SSL encryption, which can be enabled via the `native_transport_port_ssl` configuration option (default port is 9142).
+Scylla also supports the CQL protocol via TLS/SSL encryption which is disabled by default and can be enabled via the `native_transport_port_ssl` configuration option (the traditional choice is port 9142).
 Users that want to only support the encrypted CQL protocol can disable the unencrypted default CQL protocol by setting the `native_transport_port` to 0.

 The CQL protocol support can be disabled altogether by setting the `start_native_transport` option to `false`.

 These option names were chosen for backward-compatibility with Cassandra configuration files: They refers to CQL as the "native transport", to contrast with the older Thrift protocol (described below) which wasn't native to Cassandra.

 There is also a `rpc_address` configuration option to set the IP address (and therefore network interface) on which Scylla should listen for the